acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The module separates SAML protocol handling from Flask request handling.
 Application-specific decisions, such as user lookup and session creation, remain outside this layer.

+The current implementation relies on PySAML2's default attribute parsing behaviour.
+Exerplaza does not currently maintain a custom attribute-mapping configuration beyond extracting the email attribute used for local user lookup.

 ---

 ### `saml_session.py`